mabedan/PhraseAppManager/README.md

 ###Getting started

 Create config.json file and insert information about your different projects and different locals.
-Refer to `config.json.example` for more information.
+Refer to `projectConfig.json.example` for more information.

-###Connecting to PhraseApp
+###Connecting to PhraseApp server

 Find your Auth key in PhraseApp project settings, and use it in this command.

-    node main.js -i <Your auth key here>
+    node main.js -i <YOUR AUTH KEY HERE>

 ###Pulling info from PhraseApp into local projects

-This operation will replace all existing localization files using the info from PhraseApp
+This operation will _replace all existing localization files_ using the info from PhraseApp

     node main.js -l

+We have decided to let the merge happen in the cloud.
+Once you push your local changes, and pull again, you will received the merged information.

-###pushing new keys to PhraseApp info into local projects
+###Pushing new keys to PhraseApp info into local projects

 This will post the _new_ key/values found in your localization files.
 The next time you pull, translations will go to the right destinations as specified in the config file.